plhwin/bitmap/README.md

 ##Tips:

-let's see a new bitmap:
+let's see the output:

-	a := bitmap.New().Set(0).Set(1).Set(3).Set(5).Set(7).Set(9)
-	fmt.Println("a:", a, a.GetAllSetBits(true))

-it will be out put:

-	1000100000 [5 9]
+	x: 1010001011 [0 1 3 7 9]

-please from right to left to count the offset in the bitmap,so the offset slice is [5 9] please from right to left, so you can find the corresponding relation between the offset slice `[5 9]` and bitmap `1000100000`,but this is not important, I told you to avoid your strange.
+please from right to left, so you can find the corresponding relation between the offset slice `[0 1 3 7 9]` and bitmap `1010001011`,I told you to avoid your strange.

 ##Others
-based on official package "math/big" (big.Int) implementation,the length of the bitmap that can be stored depends on the size of your memory.
+based on official package "math/big" (big.Int) implementation,the length of the bitmap that can be stored depends on the size of your memory. [more about "math/big"](https://golang.org/pkg/math/big/)

-when the bitmap's length exceeds 10 billion, the performance is beginning to decline,so it can be applied to more than 99% of the business scene
+when the bitmap's length exceeds 10 billion, the performance is beginning to decline,combined with the most of business scene,I think this package can be up to more than 99% of the product scene.

+if you have any problems, please submit issues here, I'll promptly pay attention and reply, thanks